-Comparison of the relative amplitudes in the $\pi$-region and the conical emission region shown in Fig.~\ref{fig:ampl} again reveals the degree of the double-peak structure.
-In order to study the $\pt$ dependence of the relative amplitudes, Fig.~\ref{fig:awayRatio}(a) and (b) show the amplitude ratios of $\pi$-region to cone-region in slices 1 and 6, respectively.
+Comparison of the relative amplitudes in the $\pi$-region and the double-peak region shown in Fig.~\ref{fig:ampl} again reveals the degree of the double-peak structure.
+In order to study the $\pt$ dependence of the relative amplitudes, Fig.~\ref{fig:awayRatio}(a) and (b) show the amplitude ratios of $\pi$-region to double-peak region in slices 1 and 6, respectively.
 The amplitude ratio in slice 1 increases with $\pta$ for the higher $\ptt$ trigger particles.
 The trend is not much different from that observed in \dAu\ collisions (shown by the black line).
-The increasing trend suggests that for in-plane trigger particles the away-side correlation is dominated by physics mechanisms other than conical emission, such as punch-though jets and/or back-to-back ridge.
+The increasing trend suggests that for in-plane trigger particles the away-side correlation is dominated by physics mechanisms other than double-peak emission, such as punch-though jets and/or back-to-back ridge.
 The increasing trend may also be present for the lower $\ptt$ triggers, but the systematic uncertainty in this analysis prevents a firm conclusion.
 On the other hand, for slice 6 the amplitude ratio decreases with $\pta$.
-The away-side jet-like correlation at $\dphi=\pi$ is essentially diminished; what remains are conical emission hadrons.
-It is also worth to note that the away-side amplitude ratio for out-of-plane trigger particles (lower panel of Fig.~\ref{fig:ampl}) is significantly smaller than for in-plane trigger particles (upper panel of Fig.~\ref{fig:ampl}).
+The away-side jet-like correlation at $\dphi=\pi$ is essentially diminished; what remains are hadrons that form the double-peak structure.
+It is also worth noting that the away-side amplitude ratio for out-of-plane trigger particles (lower panel of Fig.~\ref{fig:awayRatio}) is significantly smaller than for in-plane trigger particles (upper panel of Fig.~\ref{fig:awayRatio}).
 This is again the consequence of the significant away-side broadening from in-plane to out-of-plane.